kajamiko/cookbook/README.md

 I do have many ideas of how to improve my application.
 Here are some of them:

-1. First and most important is to make accounts secure and provide such features as retrieving forgotten passwords, disabling accounts, also connecting and registering cookbook with facebook accounts.
+1. First and most important is to make accounts secure and provide such features as retrieving forgotten passwords, disabling accounts.
 3. Separating different parts of user's filter, so that user will be able to discard any filters without using query form again.
 4. Re-structuring database by adding sub-categories.
+5. Allowing users to search through recipes stored in their cookbooks.

 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.